HFSKSN/hfsksn.github.io/docs/09-API/api.md

 ## Overview

 In the daisy chain, the Gyroscope module will be sending message 8, Adjust Angle, to the Camera Arm module and message 5, Get Speed, to the Controller Module.
+The Rollcall message will be used to debug the connections between all boards no matter who sends the message.
 All other message types will be passed through the chain, and invalid message types will be discarded.

 ## Messages